What is E-liquid?

 E-liquid is an essential part of using an e-cigarette, it is what produces the vapour that is exhaled.

-Since the company’s formation in 2008, Eleaf UK has been committed to take a responsible position in sourcing the safest high quality ingredients.
+Since the company’s formation, Eleaf UK has been committed to take a responsible position in sourcing the safest high quality ingredients.

 Through laboratory testing in the UK we have procured all our e-liquid ingredients to meet our specific requirements and have developed strong long term relationships with our suppliers.
 Because of this we can say with confidence that we supply the best, highest grade e-liquids to ensure our customers safety and complete satisfaction.